-A few weeks ago Rushina posted on twitter about the #52CookBookPact.
+A few weeks ago, Rushina posted on twitter about the #52CookBookPact.
 The idea was simple to cook with one cookbook every week and post your experience from the same.
 One could cook one dish, many dishes.
 There are no rules apart from the fact that one must try 52 cook books.
 Now I am known to jump into various pacts (yes yes laugh some of you) and challenges and did the same for this one.
-Specially this one I should say since I rediscovered my love of cookbooks sometime last year and have been collecting them religiously and this seems like just the pact that will make me cook and use those books as well and more importantly write about them.
+Specially this one, I should say, since I rediscovered my love of cookbooks sometime last year and have been collecting them religiously.
+This seems like just the pact that will make me cook(like this chicken curry Kolhapuri style) and use those books as well and write about them.

-The pact ofcourse doesn’t warrant a blog post but I have decided to chronicle all of my 52 books (or as many as I can manage in the year).
+The pact, of course, doesn’t warrant a blog post but I have decided to chronicle all of my 52 books (or as many as I can manage in the year).
 I already have cooked from 3 though this is the first post.

 So book 1/52 is “Rare Gems by Aditya Mehendale”.

 I had been looking at this book from a long time and then got it as a gift in one of the many secret santas that I was a part of.
 There are so few books available which explore the non vegetarian cooking of Maharashtra and Gujarat regions and this book is one of them.
 Besides, it had rave reviews from all my Mumbai food friends.

 The books is a delight to hold and look at, beautiful food pictures by Michael Swamy, every page you turn evokes your senses and makes you more hungry.